LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 7. Inner Glow, Outline and Shadow can do a triple stroke effect if set to the right option but it is smarter to just use a designated filter like my custom gegl:color-trail which allows up to 5 strokes.
 To do something like that.

 ## Instructions
-You must manually compile effects, innerglow, and bevel and put the .so/dll files in gegl-0.4/plug-ins.
+If you choose not to use release binaries you must manually compile effects, innerglow, and bevel and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.

 Once you get done compiling each operation go to its build direcory and get the .so file and place it in gegl-04/plugins.
 Click build_linux.sh to compile on Linux.